About the Preservation Easement Program

 Carissa is the Second Vice President of the New England Chapter of the Society of Architectural Historians.
 Before joining Historic New England, she was a program coordinator for the Annapolis Main Street Program, helping small business owners revitalize and maintain their historic commercial districts.
 Carissa also has previous easement-monitoring experience, working with the L’Enfant Trust in Washington, D.C.
 A Colorado native, Carissa has a B.S. in landscape architecture from Colorado State University and a master’s degree in historic preservation from the University of Maryland.

-Joanna McKnight, Preservation Services Manager, Northern New England
+Dylan Peacock, Preservation Services Manager, Southern New England